 Parents and students can save money while preparing for prom with these savvy tips.
 Learn about what schools across the country are also implementing to help ease the burden of prom.

-Whether our economy is growing or declining, high school prom is almost always guaranteed to be a costly event.
-With the price of tickets, the cost of renting a suit, buying a dress, paying for hair appointments, and even hiring fancy transportation, students often shell out hundreds of dollars for this ultimate high school dancing celebration.
+is growing or declining, high school prom is almost always guaranteed to be a costly event.
+With the price of tickets, the cost of renting a suit, buying a dress, paying for hair appointments, and even hiring fancy transportation, students often shell out hundreds of dollars for this ultimate high school dancing

 The Price for Prom